R0CKH0PP3R/kunst/README.md

-   --size                what size to display the album art in --position            the position where the album art should be displayed --music_dir           the music directory which MPD plays from --silent              dont show the output --version             show the version of kunst you are using
+   --size                what size to display the album art in --position            the position where the album art should be displayed --music_dir           the music directory which MPD plays from --verbose             show the output --force-online        force getting cover from the internet --version             show the version of kunst you are using --silent              update cover, but don't display with nsxiv
 ```